 I am ecstatic, since I like banana bread.
 I finally found the time to make it totally sugar and oil free and still make it super delicious.
 It took me only two shots to get it right, but I am enjoying the fruits of my labor…. as is my husband who finished the first attempt loaf on his own, and I think that the second one will meet the same destiny very soon.

 So, here it goes, all banana bread lovers, especially those who begged me for the recipe on Facebook.
-I was not going to make this recipe available until I release my new desserts ebook soon (Sweet Cravings), but you all twisted my arm enough for me to relent.

 Sugar & Oil Free Vegan Banana Nut Bread